 2. 2016 VW Beetle

-It’s possible that many parents also had a Beetle for their first car.
+It’s possible that many parents also had a Volkswagen Beetle for their first car.
 No doubt this modern version is also one of the best cute cars out there.
-It’s funky looking and features a retro feel.
-Both guys and girls look good behind the wheel and the price is quite affordable.
+It’s funky looking and features a retro style.
+Both guys and girls look good behind the wheel of these beautiful cars, and the price is quite affordable.

 In 2016, the Beetle 1.8T came pretty well equipped even though it was a base model.
 It offered plenty of power without getting too scary.
 It featured a 1.8-liter turbocharged four-cylinder engine and 170 horsepower.
 That helped it achieve 25/34 city/highway mpg.
 It also scored “Good” in many of the IIHS crash test ratings and earned five stars from the NHTSA.

 There weren’t a lot of colors to choose from, which is tough if you have a picky teen.
-The upside to that is you could get them a convertible without spending a lot if you wanted to.
+The upside to that is you could get them a Beetle convertible – the ultimate teen car for a sunny day – without spending a lot if you wanted to.
 That is sure to make them popular among their friends.

 3. 2016 Honda Fit